rnbguy/oopsla21artifact/microbenchmarks/README.md

 ### Code Structure
 #### MonkeyDB-KV
-MonkeyDB key-value interface is written as a C++ library which can be included in any application.
-It also supports HTTP API to allow applications developed in other languages to use MonkeyDB-KV.
+MonkeyDB key-value interface is written as a C++ library that can be included in any application.
+It also supports an HTTP API to allow applications developed in other languages to use MonkeyDB-KV.
 Application can make use of simple key-value API which involves:
 - get(_key_: x, _session-id_)
 - put(_key_: x, _value_: y, _session-id_)

 _Session-id_ is an optional parameter which can be used to uniquely identify different clients interacting with the store.

-We internally use consistency checker to return a randomly chosen value which is consistent with the specified isolation level.
+We internally use a consistency checker to return a randomly chosen value which is consistent with the specified isolation level.
 MonkeyDB KV-interface currently supports causal and serializability.

 The kv-interface is defined in kv_store/include/kv_store.h and the HTTP interface is defined in kv_store/include/http_server.h.